Kam16yu/CS50_Google_Search/README.md

 - 👋 Hi, I’m @Kam16yu
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python, neural networks
+- 🌱 I’m currently learning Python, neural networks, web
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...